 Guidelines for Applying for Utilization of ITS-Clinical Research Center (CRC) Resources

-The Institute for Translational Sciences-Clinical Research Center (ITS-CRC) welcomes research applications from clinical investigators who wish to use CRC resources.
+The Institute for Translational Sciences-Clinical Research Center (ITS-CRC) welcomes research applications from clinical Investigators who wish to use CRC resources.
 Applications will be reviewed by the Scientific Review Committee (SRC) for scientific merit, research subject safety and suitability of requested CRC utilization.
-CRC resources can be used if specifically described in the CRC Resource Request Form and approved by the SRC.
+CRC resources can be used if specifically described in the CRC Resource Request Form, and approved by the SRC.

-Application Requirements: (Arial 11 font recommended; tables and figures must be readable, have legends and be referred to in the text).
+Application Requirements: (Arial 11 font is recommended; tables and figures must be readable, have legends and be referred to in the text).

 - Cover memo (for new protocols, may be addressed to both the CRC and IRB)

 - Study protocol, which may be one of the following:

 a.
 Grant application, (PHS 398 format preferred, or similar protocol) with Human Subjects section and Data and Safety Monitoring Plan)